Direct traffic with a geo-distributed app using Azure and Azure Stack Hub

 Sign in to the domain name registrar for the domain.
 An approved admin may be required to make the DNS updates.

-Update the DNS zone file for the domain by adding the DNS entry provided by Azure AD.
+Update the DNS zone file for the domain by adding the DNS entry provided by Microsoft Entra ID.
 The DNS entry doesn't change behaviors such as mail routing or web hosting.

 Create web apps and publish